SAMPLE POULTRY BUSINESS PLAN FOR CHICKEN FARMING

-The egg production business will be needing several equipments and tools for the smooth management of the business and they include:
+The poultry business will be needing several equipment and tools for the smooth management of the business and they include:

-- A shop in town will be needed to serve as the ware house and egg depot, this helps in reducing the number of people who goes to the farm which in turn reduces the risk of break of security and bio-security.
+- A shop in town will be needed to serve as the warehouse and egg depot, this helps in reducing the number of people who goes to the farm which in turn reduces the risk of a break of security and bio-security.

 - Semi-automatic battery cages of good quality will be purchased and installed for the birds.

-- Other major equipment needed for the business are: feed (grower mash and layer mash), point of lay, different medications and vaccinations.
+- Other equipments needed for the business are feed (grower mash and layer mash), point of lay, different medications and vaccinations.

 CASH FLOW ANALYSIS

 The market has been surveyed to determine the cash flow level of the industry.
-This helps in knowing if the business is worthwhile or not.
-Analysis has shown that positive net cash balances are realized at the end of the second year the business started and this indicates profitability in the industry.
+This helps in knowing if the poultry business is worthwhile or not.
+Analysis has shown that positive net cash balances are realized at the end of the second year the chicken farm started and this indicates profitability in the industry.

-Also, no reasonable profit is visible in the first year of the business as a result of the huge investment cost but thereafter, the business will record reasonable profits.
+Also, no reasonable profit is visible in the first year of the business as a result of the huge investment cost but thereafter, the poultry farm will record reasonable profits.

 I believe you have been equipped with all it takes to write a solid business plan for your poultry farm.